bufbuild-ru/docs/docs/bsr/rate-limits/index.md

 ## Increasing your rate limit

 If you want a higher rate limit, consider making authenticated requests instead of unauthenticated requests.
 Authenticated requests have a significantly higher rate limit than unauthenticated requests.
-See how to [authenticate the Buf CLI](../authentication/#authenticating-in-ci) for details on authenticating.If you are hitting a rate limit that you don't believe you should be, [contact us](../../contact/).
+See how to [authenticate the Buf CLI](../authentication/#authenticating-in-ci) for details on authenticating.

+If you are hitting a rate limit that you don't believe you should be, [contact us](../../contact/).